Sitetheory/Sitetheory-Docs/API/Event.rst

 Overview
 ========

 The Event entity is a *routable* Content Type (i.e. "page").
-It inherits all the standard functionality and features of a Content entity.
+This API lets you fetch all Event content specifically (not other types of content).
+It inherits all the standard functionality and features of a Content entity and normally we would use the Content API for fetching all content or specific content based on ID.
 See Content API for more details :doc:`/1.0/API/Content`.
-This API lets you fetch all Events (not other types of content).

 API
 ===